wuxxin/infra-shared/docs/pulumi.md

 -   `RemoteDownloadIgnitionConfig`
     Creates a minimal Ignition configuration that downloads the full configuration from a remote URL

-### Dynamic Resources

--   `WaitForHostReady`
-    Waits for a remote host to be ready by checking for the existence of a specific file over SSH

 ### Functions

 -   `get_locale`